marcellogalhardo/marcellogalhardo.dev/content/posts/2021/02/05/n26-path-to-anvil.md

 And a special thank you to [Ralf Wondratschek](https://twitter.com/vRallev) for early feedback and creating Anvil! :knife:

 > ℹ️ To stay up to date with my writing, follow me on [Twitter](https://twitter.com/marcellogalhard) or [Mastodon](http://androiddev.social/@mg).
-If you have any questions, feel free to reach out to me! ℹ️
+If you have any questions or I missed something, feel free to reach out to me! ℹ️